kuzqi/kuzqi/README.md

-Why did you enter this page?
-If you are not interested, just say that you love me.
-If you are a man, get out.
-I don't care if you are a you are a girl.
-I also don't care if you are faster than 240 kph.
-I love you too.
+Am I better than you because you are a loser, or are you a loser because I am better than you?
-Now get off my page!